 Dr. Cardona’s vision is to promote individualized patient care through a natural, evidence-based and comprehensive approach.
 As an active speaker and guest lecture in Northeastern Ontario and the Greater Toronto Area, Dr. Cardona is passionate about educating and empowering individuals to better understand their health and its role in providing a superior quality of life.

-Free 15 Minute "Meet-and-Greet":
+15 Minute "Meet-and-Greet":

-This is optional for those who want to assess how Dr. Cardona, ND can meet their needs, prior to booking a full appointment.
+This is optional for those who want to assess how Dr. Polina, ND can meet their needs, prior to booking a full appointment.
 Finding the right practitioner is key for your success with Naturopathy, and this is a good way to evaluate that.

 The first Naturopathic visit consists of a complete and comprehensive assessment which will be about 85 minutes in length.
 During this visit your health concerns are thoroughly discussed along with a review of lifestyle variables such as diet and nutrition, stress management and exercise strategies.
 A complaint-specific physical exam may also be performed.